nvimdev/lspsaga.nvim/README.md

 # Custom Kind

-`kind` field is a table that key is kind name, value is icon, all kind defined in [lspkind.lua](./lua/lspsaga/lspkind.lua)
+through `ui.kind` to modified the all kinds defined in [lspkind.lua](./lua/lspsaga/lspkind.lua) the key in `ui.kind` is kind name, value can be string or table if string type is icon if table type is `{icon, color}`.

 # Donate